DedMaxim/TechDesignTestProject/README.md

 I belevie it is an issue with a licence because if I delete .ulf file in Program data Unity boots up and asks to activate a licence.
 With active licence, not even a splash sceen shows up.
 Maybe the licence has changed since that version of Unity?
 I decided to not waste any more time and just use a closest version I'm able to boot with my current licence.
-This version turned out to be 2021.3.32f, which is also a LTS version so it could be the reason.
+This version turned out to be 2021.3.32f, which is also a LTS version so it could be the reason it works.

 As Git application, GitHub Desktop is used.